-The way God motivates unfaithful Israel to be loyal to their loyal LORD was by Hosea restoring his immoral wife Gomer.
+The way God motivated unfaithful Israel to be loyal to their LORD was by having Hosea restore his immoral wife, Gomer.

-- I. The way Hosea modeled God's loyalty to his unfaithful people was by restoring his immoral wife, Gomer (Hosea 1-3). - A. Hosea's adulterous wife Gomer bears three children before the Assyrian deportation who symbolize God's rejection of Israel, yet God promises restoration due to His commitment to the Abrahamic Covenant (1:1-2:1). - 1.
-The date of the prophecy as a 45-year period before, during, and after the Assyrian deportation shows God's last minute warnings to His wayward people, Israel (1:1). - 2.
-Hosea obeys God's instructions to marry Gomer and she bears three children during her adultery who symbolize God's rejection of Israel and compassion on Judah (1:2-9). - a) Hosea obeys God's instructions to marry Gomer and while she is committing adultery they have a son named "God scatters" to predict God's dispersion of the house of Jehu for his murder of Ahaziah and his relatives (1:2-5; cf. 2 Kings 9:27ff.). - b) Gomer bears a daughter named "Not loved" to illustrate God's compassion upon Judah but His lack of compassion upon Israel (1:6-7). - c) Gomer bears a son named "Not my people" to illustrate God's rejection of the northern nation of Israel (1:8-9). - 3.
-God promises Israel a restored population, relationship, and land as His beloved people because of His faithfulness to the Abrahamic Covenant (1:10-2:1). - a) God promises that Israel will be numerous so that the nation will realize He will not totally wipe them out because of His faithfulness to the Abrahamic Covenant (1:10a). - b) God promises that Israel will once again be called His people because of His faithfulness to the Abrahamic Covenant (1:10b). - c) God promises that Israel will be restored to the Promised Land because of His faithfulness to the Abrahamic Covenant (1:11).
+- I. The way Hosea modeled God's loyalty to his unfaithful people was by restoring his immoral wife, Gomer (Hosea 1-3). - A. Hosea's adulterous wife Gomer bears three children before the Assyrian deportation, who symbolize God rejecting Israel, yet He promises restoration in commitment to the Abrahamic Covenant (1:1-2:1). - 1.
+The 45-year period of the prophecy, preceding, during, and following the Assyrian deportation, reveals God's last-minute warnings to His wayward people, Israel (1:1). - 2.
+Hosea obeys God's instructions to marry Gomer, and she bears three children during her adultery, who symbolize God's rejection of Israel and compassion on Judah (1:2-9). - a) Hosea obeys God to marry Gomer, who bears a son named "God scatters" to predict God's dispersion of Jehu's house for murdering Ahaziah and his relatives (1:2-5; cf. 2 Kings 9:27ff.). - b) Gomer bears a daughter named "Not loved" to illustrate God's compassion upon Judah but His lack of compassion upon Israel (1:6-7). - c) Gomer bears a son named "Not my people" to illustrate God's rejection of the northern nation of Israel (1:8-9). - 3.
+God promises Israel a restored population, relationship, and land as His beloved people because of His faithfulness to the Abrahamic Covenant (1:10-2:1). - a) God promises that Israel will be numerous so that the nation will realize He will not wipe them out because of His faithfulness to the Abrahamic Covenant (1:10a). - b) God promises that Israel will once again be called His people because of His faithfulness to the Abrahamic Covenant (1:10b). - c) God promises that Israel will be restored to the Promised Land because of His faithfulness to the Abrahamic Covenant (1:11).